 Health Insurers Drop Coverage For Children Ahead of New Rules: Health plans in at least four states have announced they're dropping children's coverage just days ahead of new rules created by the healthcare reform law.

 Furthermore, the advocates of rationing are coming out to defend the pending FDA decision.
 Highlight Health, a website dedicated to “empower patients to have more productive discussions with their physicians and make informed decisions about their healthcare,” has jumped into the fight on the side of rationing.
 According to Walter Jessen, “the FDA should be concerned about costs.
+Healthcare costs endanger U.S. financial stability.
+Simply ignoring the skyrocketing costs of healthcare and focusing exclusively on the treatment benefits, however small — in this case the average survival benefit is zero — will have a devastating effect on the U.S. economy.”
+Give Jessen some credit; he is honest about his advocacy of rationing.
+Most supporters of the FDA’s pending decision are not.

 The Food and Drug Administration (FDA) could radically change our health care system this Friday.
 Should they move forward and deny access to treatment based on cost, Americans will suffer – and not only those inflicted with breast cancer.
 Rationing drugs and treatments based on cost will alter the health care landscape for decades to come.